 The Undercover Soundtrack is a series where I host a writer who uses music as part of their creative environment – perhaps to connect with a character, populate a mysterious place, or hold a moment still to explore its depths.
-This week my guest is supernatural historical thriller writer Gwendolyn Womack @Gwen_Womack
+This week my guest is returning for a third spin – Gwendolyn Womack @Gwen_Womack

 My guest this week is another returner to the series.
 When she posted about her first novel, her preoccupations included memory and time, and they return again in this new work – a romantic thriller based around the twined stories of an ancient memoir and the world’s first Tarot cards.
 Music was key to creating these different lands and lives and her mental soundscape includes a tour through ancient Egypt, Milan in the 1400s and the modern seers Dead Can Dance.
 She is Gwendolyn Womack and she’ll be here on Wednesday with her Undercover Soundtrack.